 - simple disappointment: I’m sorry you ate the ice cream because I want some right now

 So, when your partner is expressing dissatisfaction it’s important to check if they are asking for a change, or asking for something.
-A complaint is an excellent way to get information into the relationship.
+A complaint is an excellent way to get information about the relationship.
 Making sure you understand what the complaint is about is of critical importance when sorting through your issues.
-And when the anger lasts more than half-an-hour you need to look at what’s really making you mad.
+And when the anger lasts more than 30 minutes you need to look at what’s really making you mad.

 When anger is quick and easily resolved the issues don’t stick around much.
 Try and process the little anger while it is happening.
 Try and take the BIG ANGER offline, out of the relationship for a moment, and come back with some ideas of how to do things differently.